 Want to race up those hills and pound down like your heart is pumping gorilla blood?
 You can do yoga till your tendons scream like wounded eels, or thrust weight stacks like you just jacked a squirt of Durabolin.
-But if you really truly want to fly though the mountains it is cardio that powers your wings.
+But if you really truly want to fly though the mountains under your own power, it is cardio that fuels your wings.

 We humans love to complicate things.
-Own a quiver of skis instead of two pair.
+Own a quiver of skis instead of two pairs.
 Research goggle lenses till every one you see on the hill is better than yours.
-Buy fancy heartrate monitors and extended gym memberships.
+Buy fancy heart-rate monitors and extended gym memberships.

-But you know(personal trainers groan in unison) that you don’t need the complicated, the fancy, the gimmicks.
+But when it comes to fitness you don’t really need the complicated, the fancy, the gimmicks.
 All is quite simple.
 Do something nearly every day of the week that raises your heart rate noticeably, for an hour or more.
-Along with that, do a few moderate core strength floor exercises and stretches three or four days a week.
-If you combine that stuff with going skiing once in a while (one or two days a week at the least), you’ll feel great.
+Along with that, do a few moderate core strength floor exercises and stretches three or four days a week, and if your cardio doesn’t work your quads do a series of wall sits three times a week.
+Combine that stuff with going skiing once in a while (one or two days a week at the least), and you’ll feel great.

 What if you live where you can’t ski?
 While only a few of you might admit to that shameful existence, I know you’re out there.